top of page

 • Can you raise your arms, twist, and bend without shifting?

-• Is the front underarm contained, or spilling out?
+• Is the front underarm breast tissue contained, or spilling out?

 • Can you get it on/off by yourself?